araskog/portfolio/README.md

 # portfolio

-Simple portfolio page made in HTML and CSS.
+My portfolio page, made in HTML and CSS.